Talking Tom & Friends: History

-Development for the original Talking Tom app began in October 2009 after Slovenian high school students Samo and Iza Login, who studied computer science in college, decided to get into the business of apps.
+Development for the original Talking Tom app began in October 2009 after Slovenian high school partners Samo and Iza Login, who studied computer science in college, decided to get into the business of apps.
 The two had saved $250,000 (approximately over €172,000 at that time) from working for local IT companies, and the Logins, who legally changed their surname to match their career, set up an office in Ljubljana alongside six of their friends.
 Their first few attempts to get into the mobile market were unsuccessful: a soccer app, a travel guide to Iceland, and a "wealth affirmation" tool that shared financial mantras.

 After some more unsuccessful attempts, Samo Login, who was not interested in making games due to competition, came up with the idea to create an app based around a character.
 Samo Login purchased a $90 feral cat model named "CAT CARTOON" off of the 3D-model website TurboSquid, created and uploaded by 3D artist Andrey Kravchenko on January 31, 2004.
-The model was also used for a character named Léo le Chat, only retextured with orange fur, and in animation reels and commercials for OnlyACall.co.uk and Flynn Paff.

 Samo personally renamed the model "Talking Tom", and handed the model, as well as that for the alleyway background named "Alley Corner with Graffiti", to his developers, who coded the animations and talkback feature, creating the app.
 Both were eventually removed in 2016, being replaced with original assets matching newer entries in the franchise.